microsoft/DOSA/README.md

 ## Create Environment

-Create the `culture` conda environment by running the `create_env.py`
+Create the `dosa` conda environment by running the `create_env.py`

-Activate the environment by running `conda activate culture`
+Activate the environment by running `conda activate dosa`

 ## Environment Variables